Obsessive-compulsive disorder (OCD)

 Explains obsessive-compulsive disorder (OCD), including possible causes and how you can access treatment and support.
 Includes tips for helping yourself, and guidance for friends and family.

-Cognitive behavioural therapy (CBT) focuses on how your thoughts, beliefs and attitudes affect your feelings and behaviour.
-You can read more about CBT here.
+- Cognitive behavioural therapy (CBT) focuses on how your thoughts, beliefs and attitudes affect your feelings and behaviour.
+See our page on CBT to learn more.

-Exposure and response prevention (ERP) is specifically designed for OCD.
-It encourages you to confront your obsessions and resist the urge to carry out compulsions.
+- Exposure and response prevention (ERP) is designed to treat OCD.
+It encourages you to confront and accept your obsessions, and resist the urge to carry out compulsions.

-ERP helps you to see that the uncomfortable feelings will eventually go away even if you don't perform a compulsion.
+ERP aims to help you see that the uncomfortable feelings will eventually go away, even if you don't perform a compulsion.

-This type of therapy can be challenging and might make you feel more anxious at first.
-It may help to talk to a healthcare professional before you start ERP.
-They can answer any questions you have about what it involves, and whether you are in a good place to start the therapy.
+This type of therapy can be challenging.
+At first, it might make you feel more distressed.
+It may help to talk to a healthcare professional about any concerns before you start ERP.
+They can answer any questions you have about what it involves.

 You may be offered the following medications for OCD, either on their own or alongside talking therapy:

 - Selective serotonin reuptake inhibitors (SSRIs) – this is a type of antidepressant.
 Research has shown that it can also help to treat OCD.

 - Clomipramine – this is a tricyclic antidepressant.
 You may be offered this if you try an SSRI but it doesn't help.

 Different people find different medications helpful.
 You can talk to your doctor about your options.
 You might find you need to try out a few different types of medication before you find one that works for you.